sveltejs/svelte/documentation/docs/03-runtime/02-svelte-store.md

 });
 ```

-If you return a function from the callback, it will be called when a) the callback runs again, or b) the last subscriber unsubscribes.
+If you return a function from the `derive_value` function, it will be called a) before the function runs again, or b) after the last subscriber unsubscribes.

 ```ts
 // @filename: ambient.d.ts